Stadium news #26

 Numerous football matches in several Asian and European countries will be played without spectators because of the COVID-19 outbreak, which started in China.
-Coronavirus cases have been reported in Africa, Asia, Europe, North America, Oceania and South America.
-In January 2020, the first match without an audience because of the COVID-19 outbreak was played in China.
+COVID-19 cases have been reported in Africa, Asia, Europe, North America, Oceania and South America.
+In January 2020, the first football match without an audience because of the COVID-19 outbreak was played in China.
 The match, which took place in Shanghai, was won by SIPG after defeating Buriram United from Thailand 3-0.
 Players from both teams were arriving wearing face masks.